 Firstly, we introduce the following notations for $\emptyset\ne S\subset V$:

 and

-i.e. $\partial S$ is a subset of edges of $V$, which have their ends in both $S$ and $V\setminus S$. \begin{definition} Let $V$ be a finite connected OF-graph with at least two vertices.
+i.e. $\partial S$ is a subset of edges of $V$, which have their ends in both $S$ and $V\setminus S$. \begin{definition} Let $V$ be a finite connected graph with at least two vertices.
 The \emph{Cheeger constant} is defined by

 \end{definition} It holds $h\preceq 1$ (consider $S$, consisting of the one vertex with the smallest weight).